 Ample research opportunities are available through a clinical research program for children with Attention Deficit Hyperactivity Disorder (ADHD) and related Disruptive Behavior Disorders (DBDs).
 Fellows are encouraged to participate in ongoing collaborative projects and may develop their own projects in related areas.
-Sample topics for collaborative projects include testing of efficacy and sustainability of schoolimplemented behavioral interventions for ADHD, developing web-based, remote training models in behavioral interventions for school mental health professionals, digital health tools to augment behavioral treatment and improve adherence, telehealth approaches for behavioral parent training during the COVID-19 pandemic, studies of tailored psychosocial treatment for the inattentive presentation of ADHD, implementation factors related to treatment outcome, family and social factors in developmental models of child psychopathology, clinical trials of new medications, and investigation of the potential utility of Sluggish Cognitive Tempo symptoms in ADHD.
+Sample topics for collaborative projects include testing of efficacy and sustainability of schoolimplemented behavioral interventions for ADHD, developing web-based, remote training models in behavioral interventions for school mental health professionals, novel digital interventions and digital health tools to augment behavioral treatment and improve adherence, telehealth approaches for behavioral parent training, studies of tailored psychosocial treatment for the inattentive presentation of ADHD, implementation factors related to treatment outcome, and family and social factors in developmental models of child psychopathology.
 Technical assistance with design, statistical analysis, literature integration and grant application preparation is provided.
 Fellows working in our program have co-authored papers using data from our lab (HALP) and have gone on to academic or research appointments in university psychology or psychiatry departments.